 Attending

-He loses every case — it’s hospice, he knows
+He loses every case — it’s hospice, he knows.

-that.
-Isn’t medicine supposed to mean
+But isn’t medicine supposed to mean

 saving people, healing them, saying no